morpho-org/vault-v2/README.md

 ### Main differences with Vault V1

+- Vault V2 can supply to arbitrary protocols, including, but not limited to, Morpho Market V1 and Morpho Market V2.
 - The curator is responsible for setting the interest of the vault.
   This implies monitoring interests generated by the vault in order to set an interest that is in line with the profits generated by the vault.
 - Contrary to Vault V1, the `Owner` does not inherit the other roles.